Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 ```

 * For more complex log analysis use cases, consider using a dedicated logging server like Graylog

+**Data Collection:**

+* Reads the logfile forward from the last known offset, only scanning new lines since the previous run
+* Detects logfile rotation by tracking the file's inode and size; resets to the beginning when rotation is detected
+* Uses SQLite state persistence to store the file offset and all matching lines between runs
+* Pattern arguments use the Python `in` operator for simple substring matching, which is faster than regex in most cases

+**Compatibility:**

+* Cross-platform

 ## Fact Sheet